-Results from the 2014 Town Centre Survey carried out by Planning Policy highlighted that 20% of respondents felt safer from theft and assault when visiting the town centre than they did a year ago.
-This presents the partnership with a challenge to try and change the perceptions of the 79% who did not feel safer.
+Results from the 2019 Town Centre Survey carried out by Planning Policy highlighted that 15% of respondents felt safer from theft and assault when visiting the town centre than they did a year ago.

-It is of note that 38% of respondents said they visit the town centre in the evening.
-Of these, the majority (43%) said they felt safe during the evening, 26% said they didn't know, and 30% said unsafe.
+This presents the partnership with a challenge to try and change the perceptions of the 85% who did not feel safer.
+It is of note that 36% of respondents said they visit the town centre in the evening.
+However, of these, the majority (48%) said they felt unsafe during the evening, 18% said they didn't know, and 34% said safe.